Highlights from the Ratings and Financial Report for Endo International plc (ENDP)

-Endo International plc (NASDAQ:ENDP) went up by 0.47% from its latest closing price compared to the recent 1-year high of $10.89.
-The company’s stock price has collected -7.33% of loss in the last five trading sessions.
-Press Release reported on 08/31/21 that Endo Comments on Non-Infringement Ruling in VASOSTRICT® Patent Litigation
+Endo International plc (NASDAQ:ENDP) went up by 32.86% from its latest closing price compared to the recent 1-year high of $10.89.
+The company’s stock price has collected 30.37% of gains in the last five trading sessions.
+Press Release reported on 09/10/21 that Thinking about buying stock in IVERIC bio, T2 Biosystems, Endo International, Arbutus Biopharma, or Katapult?

 Is It Worth Investing in Endo International plc (NASDAQ :ENDP) Right Now?